fcsonline/drill/README.md

 ./target/release/woodpecker
 ```

+## Test it

+Go to the `example` directorty and you'll find a [README](./example) how
+to test it in a safe environment.

+**Disclaimer**: We really recommend not to run intensive benchmanks against
+production environments.

 ## Roadmap

 - Complete and improve the interpolation engine
+- Add HTTPS support
 - Add cookie support
 - Add writing to a file support
 - Add statistic support